pculture/miro-user-manual/en/contributing.rst

    very difficult for us to solve the bug unless we get lucky.
 If this happens, we'll let you know.

-3. **Miro doesn't suck just because you found a bug.** We're doing the best that we can.
-All software has bugs because software development is wildly complex.
-We work as hard as we can to improve Miro quality and reduce bugs.

-   We encourage everyone to help out.
-With your help, Miro gets better for you and for everyone.

-4. **Please don't be a jerk.** Encountering bugs is really frustrating and we know that.
-Please take into account that your bug report is being read by real people who work really hard on Miro and care very much about Miro and your experience using it.

-5. **Don't use threats in your bug report.** For some bizarre reason, some people use threats in their bug reports.
-Statements like, "No one will ever use Miro unless xyz happens!" or "I'll stop using Miro right now unless you fix xyz!" in a bug report for an open source project are pretty silly.

-   We tend to ignore these threats.
-However, even though we ignore these threats, they make you look pretty silly and less likely that someone will look at your bug.
+3. **Be considerate.** Don't use threats, don't be a jerk, don't resort to hyperbole and histrionics.
+Being easy to work with makes it more likely someone will work with you to fix your bug.

-6. **Use an email address that let's us contact you.** If you use an email address you throw away and we have questions, then those questions will go unanswered.
-This will usually halt progress on the bug because there's nothing we can do.
+4. **Use an email address that let's us contact you.** If you use an email address you throw away and we have questions, then those questions will go unanswered.
+After a couple of weeks with no response, we'll probably resolve the bug as INCOMPLETE because we don't have the information we need to continue working on it.

 We use Bugzilla as our bug tracker.
 We know it's oriented to